Situngu

 Situngu Island (also known as Luyondo, Singobeka, Mbala and Zoti in Namibia) is a fluvial island in the Chobe River, in Botswana adjacent to the border with Namibia.

 Territorial dispute

 In 1977 Namibia and Botswana entered into a dispute over ownership of the Situngu island.
 In October 1997 the Botswana Armed Forces discovered ploughed fields on the southern side of the island.
-The island has been used by Namibian farmes for a long time.
-The Botswan army erected two twents on the island.
+The island has been used by Namibian farmers for generations.
+The Botswana army erected two tents on the island.
 In January 1998 a high-level Namibia delegation was prevented from entering the island by the Botswana Armed Forces.
-The soldiers picked crops raised by Namibia farmers and harassed them if they didn't passports to enter the island.
-In January 1998 a meeting was held to demarcate the border but it didn't achieve anything.
+The soldiers harvested crops raised by Namibian farmers and disallowed those without passports to enter the island.
+In January 1998 a meeting was held to demarcate the border, but failed to resolve the issue.

 On 5 February 2018 a border treaty was signed between Botswana and Namibia which saw the island being ceded to Botswana.